Recipe Items Setup

 When production is recorded, the usage of the ingredients in the production item recipe is recorded (based on portions in the recipe and quantity produced) and the production item is treated like an inventory item in COGS-Well.
 Inventory usage (both actual and theoretical) will be reported for production items.

 A production item can also be transferred, counted in inventory, and used in another Recipe Item.
 In this example, if you wanted to track production for Breakfast Gravy, then you would click the box to flag it.
-For more information on production and production items please click this link: What are Production Items?
+Please click this link to Production Features - FAQs for more information.

 Shelf Life (days): There is an option to use Suggested Quantity Types with the Production features to suggest the quantities to produce (prepare) for Production Items.
 The Shelf Life for a production item is how long you will keep it (in the number of days) before you no longer consider it useable.